 Baby Girl Names I Love, But Won’t be Using

 Happy November friends!
 I can’t believe we’re almost at the end of 2018.
-If you’ve been following my blog since it’s infancy, you know that November is one of my favorite months.
+If you’ve been following my blog since the beginning, you know November is one of my favorite months.
 If you’re looking for a few ways to spice up your November, check out my Newvember post from last year.
-I challenge you friends to NOT wait until the new year to make some changes.
-Try something new without the “pressure” or the “hype” of the New Years resolution frenzy.
+I challenge you friends to NOT wait until the new year to make changes.
+Try something new without the “pressure” or the “hype” of the New Year’s resolution frenzy.
 Remember, there’s no time like the present.
-While you’re trying to figure out your “newvember” challenge, I’m bringing you one of my highly requested baby girl name blog posts!
-Naturally, since I’m currently pregnant with a baby boy, I decided to start out with my “baby girl names we love, but won’t be using.”
-Spoiler alert: Matt and I do planning on trying for more children, so I can’t reveal the names that are still in contention.
-“The sauce you can a-have, but the secret….she’s a-mine.”
+While you’re trying to figure out your “Newvember” challenge, I’m bringing you one of my highly requested baby girl name blog posts!
+Since I’m pregnant with a baby boy, I’m starting with “baby girl names we love, but won’t be using.”

-Oh the naming process.
+Oh, the naming process.
 What a trip.
 I never realized how difficult it would be to name a child.
-In my naive, pre-baby mind, I thought it would be as simple as naming barbie dolls.
-The problem: I didn’t have to worry about nicknames, popularity of the name, what my friends named their Barbies, flow between first and last name (FYI: Barbies don’t have last names), and of course, what my significant other thought about the name.
+In my naive, pre-baby mind, I thought it would be as simple as naming Barbie dolls.
+The problem: I didn’t have to worry about nicknames, the popularity of the name, what my friends named their Barbies, the flow between first and last names (FYI: Barbies don’t have last names), and of course, what my significant other thought about the name.
 There are so many factors that come into play when you’re naming a child.
 I mean, this person will carry the name (most likely) for the rest of his or her life.
-That’s a HUGE responsibility, and not something to take lightly.
+That’s a HUGE responsibility and not something to take lightly.

-When I started my baby girl name list, there were quite a few names that Matt and I actually agreed on.
-For some reason, it was a lot easier for us to come to a consensus on girl names.
+When I started my baby girl name list, Matt and I agreed on a long list of names.
+For some reason, it was a lot easier for us to agree on girl names.
 However, I’m sure that if we ventured farther down the road of actually deciding on one, we’d run into some familiar challenges.
-That being said, we don’t know what the future holds for us, so in order to preserve the secrecy of our potential baby girl names, the following list will be names that we will not be naming any future children.
+That being said, we don’t know what the future holds for us, so to preserve the secrecy of our potential baby girl names, the following list will be names that we will not be naming any future children.

 A few rules if you’re going to read this baby girl name list:

-1. The purpose of this list isn’t to offend anyone.
-Remember, I love these names, but for one reason or another, they just don’t work for us.
-Please don’t get upset if your name or your child/spouse/family dog have this name.
+- The purpose of this list isn’t to offend anyone.
+Remember, I love these names, but for one reason or another, they don’t work for us.
+Please don’t get upset if your name or your child/spouse/family dog has this name.

-2. If you leave any comments on this post or my social media posts, keep rule number one in mind.
-I don’t want to hear any nasty comments about the names I’ve put on here.
+- If you leave any comments on this blog or my social media posts, please keep rule number one in mind.
+I don’t want to hear nasty comments about the names I’ve put on here.
 You don’t know who’s reading the comments.
 Be respectful.

-4. I’ve come to find out that name origins and meanings are VERY subjective.
+- Name origins and meanings are VERY subjective.
 You’ll find a lot of ambiguity in your name research.
 Trust me.
-At the bottom of the page, I’ve referenced some digital resources I used in my baby name research, but there a plethora of resources out there.
-Definitely don’t hesitate to do some added research if name meanings are important to you 🙂
+At the bottom of the page, I’ve referenced some digital resources I used in my baby name research, but there is a plethora of resources out there.
+Don’t hesitate to do some added research if name meanings are important to you 🙂

-Baby Girl Names we Love But Won’t be Using (Ever)
+Baby Girl Names We Love But Won’t Be Using

 Savannah: